open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/daemon.sh start sip-portal

 ### 2.3.10 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_10}
 To setup VCA nodes as separate machines, two approaches are provided.
-One is network bridging provided by VCA software stack.
+One is the network bridging provided by VCA software stack.
 The other is IP forwarding rules setting through iptables.

 VCA built-in software stack provides network bridging support.
 Follow section 8 - Configuring nodes for bridged mode operation in VCA_SoftwareUserGuide_1_3.pdf.
 In this approach, all network traffic will go through one Ethernet interface.

 If you want to map each VCA node to different Ethernet interface, IP forwarding can be one alternative to achieve this goal.
 Follow these steps:
 1. Make sure one VCA card is correctly installed and VCA nodes successfully boot up.
 2. Make sure the host machine has enough ethernet interface for VCA nodes.
 Eg: host IP is "10.239.44.100" and 3 ethernet interfaces for 3 nodes of 1 VCA card, and the IP of ethernet Interfaces are "10.239.44.1", "10.239.44.2", "10.239.44.3".
-3. Make sure your ip routing tables(please get it with "route -n") on host machine is like below :
+3. Make sure your ip routing tables(please get it with "route -n") on host machine are like below :

         Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 0.0.0.0         10.239.44.241   0.0.0.0         UG    100    0        0 enp132s0f0